 Avoid Reserving (or Squatting) at Desks That are Off-Limits

 You likely have desks in your company that are off-limits for hot desking entirely or at least only available to employees working on specific teams.
 Train people on which desks are set aside for hot desking or have them check via your desk reservation software.

 Some platforms will come with a map feature, for example, where anyone can see which desks are open and reservable just by looking at a floor plan.

-If your office is moving to a hot desking environment, employees need areas for storage since they won’t be able to stash stuff at a permanent desk.
-Maybe that comes in the form of lockers, cabinets, or branded rolly backpacks.
+If your office is moving from permanent desks to a hot desking environment, employees need storage areas since they won’t be able to stash personal belongings at the same desk each day.
+Maybe that personal space comes in the form of lockers, cabinets, or branded rolly backpacks.

 Going back to The Golden Rule: treat others as you want to be treated.
 The old adage taught in kindergarten after Suzy pushed Joey on the playground still applies today in the office, sans the playground.
-Unless your office is the type with a slide.
+Unless, of course, your office is the type with a slide.

-Encourage employees to respect those around them.
-Whether it’s a team or a group of people someone’s never sat near before, it’s important to get an idea for how they work.
-If people are surrounded by others who prefer a quiet environment, they respect that by taking phone calls in alternative spaces and keeping music at a decent volume.
+Encourage employees to always consider and respect those around them.
+If employees are going to move around the office when reserving desks, it’s important to be in-tune with the changing environment around them.
+If in booking a desk, an employee is surrounded by others who prefer a quiet environment, they should respect that by taking phone calls in alternative spaces and keeping music at a lower volume, for example.